Morfo-si/go-microservices/README.md

 ## Create the database schema

-Execute the following command to create the `pet_clinic` database schema:
+Execute the following command to create the `petclinic` database schema:

 ```shell
 make apply-db-schema